Costello-K/helios_backend/README.md

 Project name:
-Backend internship at "Meduzzen" company
+Helios

 Project description:

 This project is an API application.
-Users can create companies, manage their employees, and create assessment quizzes for their employees.
-In addition, the system provides a function to notify employees about new quizzes.
-The project is built using the Django REST Framework (DRF) for the API.
+Any users can create companies.
+Company owners can manage their employees, appoint administrators, and create quizzes to assess their employees.
+A notification system for employees about new quizzes, analytics of completed quizzes, and export of analytics are implemented.
+Creating and editing quizzes is possible through importing an Excel file.
+Password reset, account activation through email confirmation, CRUD for the user (including avatar), Facebook and Google authentication are implemented.
+English and Ukrainian languages are supported.
+The application is covered by tests The project is built using the Django REST Framework (DRF) for the API.

 Development Tools: